DJMF2015/ITPT/shopping_bkt/ReadMe.md

 ### UI
 - [x] Should contain a navbar with appropriate nav links
-- [x] User should be able to navigate to back and forth between pages
+- [x] User should be able to navigate between pages
 - [x] should make use of bootstrap 4

 ### Shopping list